 out on the mystic path to true Christianity.
 You simply cannot get to God

 if you cling to anything in this worldwhether it be another person,

 alcohol or drugs or

 food), or wealth and riches.
 Christ said that

 plain as day.
-Still most of us refuse to believe
+Still, most of Catholics refuse to believe

 itóand then their lives, the lives of their spouses, and the lives of their